AppImage/docs.appimage.org/source/user-guide/quickstart.rst

 If the error information includes “Fuse”, e.g. “AppImages require FUSE to run.”, :ref:`this page <fuse-troubleshooting>` can help you fixing this issue.

-Otherwise, report this issue with the printed error messages to the application author or :ref:`contact us <ref-contact>` for further help.
+Otherwise, report this issue with the printed error messages to the application author or :ref:`contact us <contact>` for further help.

 How to integrate AppImages into the system